ilyabo/ilyabo.github.com/src/pages/swiss-maps/index.md

 ---

-As a new member of the team at <a href="http://interactivethings.com">Interactive Things</a> I worked on a series of twenty visualizations called "Swiss maps" for <a href="http://www.nzz.ch/aktuell/inland-sommerserie-schweizer-karten-interaktiv/">Neue Zürcher Zeitung</a>.
+As a member of the team at <a href="http://interactivethings.com">Interactive Things</a> I worked on a series of twenty visualizations called "Swiss maps" for <a href="http://www.nzz.ch/aktuell/inland-sommerserie-schweizer-karten-interaktiv/">Neue Zürcher Zeitung</a>.

 Here's a <a href="http://work.interactivethings.com/nzz-swiss-maps/">showcase of their interactive versions</a>.